latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

 ChatGPT produces a fairly reasonable result for a larger portion of the document, but fails it in several critical areas by not handling graphics and tables correctly, dropping relevant footnotes and marginal notes, losing equation labels and possibly misrepresenting the authors intentions by rewriting portions of the text.
 The sample document is too short to assess how severe these limitations are in longer and more complex documents.
-It is likely, though, that this approach to accessibility, while appearing  on the surface as a good representation, is in fact producing  a crippled and incorrect variant of the information that the author tries to convay.
+It is likely, though, that this approach to accessibility, while appearing  on the surface as a good representation, is in fact producing  a crippled and incorrect variant of the information that the author tries to convey.

 ###  Foxit/NVDA reading PDF tagged by Acrobat Pro auto-tagging (MacOS version)